markamartinezdev/restaurant_search/README.md

 ## Notes

 ```
-The price filter makes new request with price, but the results dont seem to change
+The price filter makes the new request with the price query, but the results dont seem to change
 ```

 ```
-When searching by state, the lat-lng for some of the results come back out of the state.
+When searching by state, the lat-lng for some of the results are out of the state.
 ```